amperity/amperity-docs/shared/terms.rst

 .. term-address2-start

-Additional address information, such as an apartment number or a post office box, that is associated with the location of an individual customer record.
-For example: Apt #9.
+Additional address information, such as an apartment number or a post office box, that is associated with the location of a customer, such as "Apt #9".

 .. term-address2-end